Sunday, February 28, 2010

 When Dionisia said that when her son Manny got rich and famous many claimed to be their relatives, do not include us for sure.
 There is no need to claim it when the fact is that she is one of us.
 It could be she who simply forgot her roots, probably due to a traumatic reason or ill feelings in the past.
 This is written with no malice and hurt feelings over the loss of our clan member.
 This may conflict with my personal admiration to Manny Pacquiao.
 But for sure, I would still and continue to recognize him as one of us, in blood and as a son of an Inopacnon.
 I don't shy telling around that I’m very proud of him being one of the best in the world.
 I will also keep on telling that he is the son of an Inopacnon, even if his mother has already forgotten their roots, however true is that.

-(Those who know better than my informants and me about the Pacquiao family as Inopacnon, come forward and share your story.)
+(Those who know better than my informants and me about the Pacquiao family as Inopacnon, come forward and share your story.
+You can use the comment section, below.
+You can also send me a message at edgiepolistico@yahoo.com)

 Congressman Manny Pacquiao's calling card.